 Paul M. Fuller, 1897-1951

 It has over the years been believed that Paul Max Fuller was born on the island Corsica on the 5th January, 1897, based on reasonably reliable family information.
 If the latest genealogical findings are correct, he may have been born in Switzerland (born name Paul Colland), and his mother Sophie Colland (1874-*), a seamstress born in the village St. Aubin, married Erwin Furler (1877-*), a book binder born in Hüningen/Basel, on the 13th April 1899 in the village Gelterkinden.
 Paul Fuller stated once that he was born in Interlaken on the 5th June, as stated officially on the birth certificate, but apparently he celebrated birthdays on the 5th January.
-The first six months of his life in Switzerland are subject to an ongoing genealogical research.
+The first six months of his life in Switzerland are subject to ongoing genealogical research.
 As a young man, on his honeymoon with his wife Friedel (Frida Schär), he went to Omaha in Nebraska to visit Friedel's sister Louise, and Paul Furler may have thought that he could do well in the States as an architect/designer.
 It is believed that Paul Furler worked as a farm hand in Nebraska for a few years, while he learned the Anglo-American language, and it is also believed that Paul Fuller took the middle name Max from a friend when he applied for American citizenship.
-Max Peter Hofstetter (born on the 19th May, 1899) was a good friend and fellow designer, who travelled on the ship Rotterdam from Boulogne-sur-Mer to New York with Paul and Friedel when they were on their honeymoon.
+Max Peter Hofstetter ( 19th May, 1899) was a good friend and fellow designer, who travelled on the ship Rotterdam from Boulogne-sur-Mer to New York with Paul and Friedel when they were on their honeymoon.
 Max Peter was also the son of August Hofstetter, the founder of Möbelfabrik Aug.
-Hofstetter in Basel, and Paul Furler served a four year apprenticeship at the Hofstetter factory plus one year at another major furniture factory.
-According to the U.S. Naturalization forms Paul (Furler) Fuller arrived in New York on the 21st August 1920, after the marriage to Friedel on the 7th May in Basel.
-In 1925 he designed and built his own house ‘Twin Oaks’ on Sunset Lane in Deerfield, and also rebuilt the Presbytarian school in Deerfield/Bannockburn.
+Hofstetter in Basel, and Paul Furler served a four-year apprenticeship at the Hofstetter factory plus one year at another major furniture factory.
+According to the U.S. Naturalization forms Paul (Furler) Fuller arrived in New York on the 20th August 1920, after the marriage to Friedel on the 7th May in Basel.
+In 1925 he designed and built his own house ‘Twin Oaks’ on Sunset Lane in Deerfield and rebuilt the Presbytarian school in Deerfield-Bannockburn.
 At the same time Paul M. Fuller started working for the firm Marshall Field & Co. (hundred years later the fourth largest general merchandise retailer in the States).
 At the Marshall Field & Co.
 Paul M. Fuller soon became the head of the Decorating Studios in charge of interior decorating, and at the same time he also designed new interior with hand carved ceilings for The Broadmoor Hotel in Colorado Springs.
-In the thirties he was the originator, designer, and principal owner of the popular Black Forest village display at the Chicago World's Fair (1933-34) and also designer of the Sun Valley alpine village at the New York World's Fair (1939-40).
+In the thirties he was the originator, designer, and principal owner of the popular Black Forest village display at the Chicago World's Fair (1933-34) and designer of the Sun Valley alpine village at the New York World's Fair (1939-40).
 Late in 1935 (separated from Friedel in 1933) Paul M. Fuller, by then a noted design genius, was employed as a consultant by The Rudolph Wurlitzer Company in North Tonawanda to design jukebox cabinets, and later as head of the design department.
 Paul M. Fuller immediately started to explore alternatives to the conservative wood-'n'-glass cabinet styles, and discovered the shimmering, translucent depth of Catalin plastic as an explosion of art and style (Catalin, a registered trademark of the Catalin Corporation in New York).
 Paul M. Fuller also discovered bubble tubes (described then as liquid fire), when Edward Merle Colegrove, sales representative for Biolite Inc. in New York, presented a new advertising sign with bubble effect to him in the autumn 1938.
 After proper testing, the bubble tubes were used in the cabinet for the Wurlitzer Model 800, and that really was the zenith of Fuller's efforts to create eye-appealing features of jukeboxes.

 Gert J. Almind